Why Your Shower is Whistling

 If these methods fail, try turning off all other faucets in your house while running hot or cold water at full pressure through your shower head only.
 Doing this increases the pressure enough to push out any remaining air bubbles caught in the pipes that weren't forced out with previous attempts.

-When To Call A Plumber For Help
+When To Call a Plumber For Help with a Whistling Shower

 If none of these solutions work after several attempts over time, then it’s time to call Albright's Mechanical Services for good assistance with fixing this problem!

 Air bubbles trapped inside plumbing systems can sometimes cause more than annoying noises.
 They can cause serious damage if left unaddressed for too long, so reach out to our team at (410) 834-0148 for help if needed—it’s always better to be safe than sorry.

 Categories: